 The good news is going remote could actually make your teams happier and more productive if you get it right.
-If your team needs to work from home or you’re considering trying it out for your business, here are our top tips for getting started.
+If your team needs to work remote or hybrid, or you’re considering trying it out for your business, here are our top tips for getting started.

 Communicate, communicate, communicate

-Keeping communication open and collaboration going can be one of the biggest challenges of working from home – loneliness can creep in and teams can begin to feel siloed.
-Luckily, there are some great tools that make collaborating remotely a lot easier.
+Keeping communication open and collaboration going can be one of the biggest challenges of remote work – loneliness can creep in and teams can begin to feel siloed.
+Luckily, there are some great tools that make collaborating as a remote or hybrid team a lot easier.
 Here are a few of our favorites:

 Slack.
 Our go-to tool for everyday collaboration.
 Channels are a great place to work on projects together – there’s a record of everything so you can always pick up where you left off.
 Instant messaging means you can get hold of someone for a quick opinion when you need to.
 It’s also great for community building: We have channels dedicated to watercooler chat, mental health, giving kudos to other team members for great work, and all sorts of hobbies and interests.